UedaTakeyuki/slider_settings_guide2/docs/README.md

 <img src="./pic/ss.2017-10-30 12.44.26.png" width="25%">

 ### Orange/Sonatel SIM Card
-The software on the SD Card is preset for general **Orange/Sonatel** SIM card with following parameter.
+The software on the SD Card is preset for general **Orange/Sonatel** SIM card with the following parameter.

 - APN = internet
 - Username = internet
 - Password = internet

-You **must** use SIM CARD with above parameters, or Network connection must NOT be start.
+You **must** use SIM CARD with the above parameters, or Network connection must NOT be started.

 ## Put SD Card on the device